 "As a family one Christmas we realized that we didn't have many family traditions for the holidays.
 So the following December my parents surprised us with nerf guns and told us we would have a giant nerf war inside the house.
 The tradition stuck and to commemorate it I have made shirts.
 This is the 2nd year and I so enjoy surprising my family with new designs.
 I now have a 2 year old niece and brand new nephew.
 Custom ink has really helped me combine orders to accommodate for our wonderful new additions.
 Thank you for everything"

-Summer time = Family Time by Vicki - over 2 years ago
+Summer time = Family Time by Vicki - almost 3 years ago

 "Every summer for the last 30 years my parents have taken their grandchildren to the Indianapolis Children's museum.
 This summer was extra special - it was our last trip before my parents left Indiana to move to Texas to be near family.
 We designed family shirts to celebrate.
 What a success!
 All day people kept asking us where they could get our shirts!
 From 80 year old great grandparents to their 1 year old great grandson - we all had so much fun wearing them!
 Thanks CustomInk!"